gardenlinux/gardenlinux/docs/02_operators/deployment/gcp-secureboot.md

-# Enable secure boot for Garden Linux on GCP
+# Enable trusted boot and subsequently secure boot for Garden Linux on GCP

 This article describes all steps needed to spawn a secure boot enabled Garden Linux image on GCP.
 Thereby, it uses the platform testing platform for spawning all required GCP resources.
 For more information about the platform testing platform used for Garden Linux, take a look [here](../../tests/README.md)